Orson Welles: Return to Europe (1959–1970)

 He continued shooting Don Quixote in Spain and Italy, but replaced Mischa Auer with Francisco Reiguera, and resumed acting jobs.

-In Italy in 1959, Welles directed his own scenes as King Saul in Richard Pottier's film David and Goliath.
+In Italy in 1959, Welles directed his scenes as King Saul in Richard Pottier's film David and Goliath.
 In Hong Kong, he co-starred with Curt Jürgens in Lewis Gilbert's film Ferry to Hong Kong.
 In 1960, in Paris he co-starred in Richard Fleischer's film Crack in the Mirror.
 In Yugoslavia he starred in Richard Thorpe's film The Tartars and Veljko Bulajić's Battle of Neretva.

-Throughout the 1960s, filming continued on Quixote on-and-off until the end of the decade, as Welles evolved the concept, tone and ending several times.
-Although he had a complete version of the film shot and edited at least once, he would continue toying with the editing well into the 1980s, he never completed a version of the film he was fully satisfied with and would junk existing footage and shoot new footage.
-(In one case, he had a complete cut ready in which Quixote and Sancho Panza end up going to the moon, but he felt the ending was rendered obsolete by the 1969 moon landings and burned 10 reels of this version.)
-As the process went on, Welles gradually voiced all of the characters himself and provided narration.
-In 1992, the director Jesús Franco constructed a film out of the portions of Quixote left behind by Welles.
+Throughout the 1960s, filming continued on Quixote on-and-off, as Welles evolved the concept, tone and ending several times.
+Although he had a complete version shot and edited at least once, he would continue toying with the editing well into the 1980s; he never completed a version he was fully satisfied with and would junk existing footage and shoot new footage.
+In one case, he had a complete cut ready in which Quixote and Sancho Panza end up going to the Moon, but felt the ending was rendered obsolete by the 1969 Moon landings and burned 10 reels of this version.
+As the process went on, Welles gradually voiced all the characters and provided narration.
+In 1992, the director Jesús Franco constructed a film out of the portions of Quixote left by Welles.
 Some of the film stock had decayed badly.
-While the Welles footage was greeted with interest, the post-production by Franco was met with harsh criticism.
+While the Welles footage was greeted with interest, the post-production by Franco was met with criticism.

-In 1961, Welles directed In the Land of Don Quixote, a series of eight half-hour episodes for the Italian television network RAI.
-Similar to the Around the World with Orson Welles series, they presented travelogues of Spain and included Welles's wife, Paola, and their daughter, Beatrice.
-Though Welles was fluent in Italian, the network was not interested in him providing Italian narration because of his accent, and the series sat unreleased until 1964, by which time the network had added Italian narration of its own.
+In 1961, Welles directed In the Land of Don Quixote, eight half-hour episodes for the Italian television network RAI.
+Similar to Around the World with Orson Welles, they presented travelogues of Spain and included Welles's wife, Paola, and their daughter, Beatrice.
+Though Welles was fluent in Italian, the network was not interested in him providing narration because of his accent, and the series sat unreleased until 1964, by when the network had added its own Italian narration.
 Ultimately, versions of the episodes were released with the original musical score Welles had approved, but without the narration.